MattiaDif/model-based-spike-detection/README.md

 MultiChannelModels: folder that contains the Simulink model for spike detection in mutli-channel modality subdivided by category.
 The files named with the prefix float_mch are the spike detection Simulink models, while the files named with the prefix float_mch_run are the Matlab scripts to control the model parameters and lunch the simulation.

-TestData: folder that contains data for testing the model in Simulink (see the reame.txt file in the folder for further details).
+TestData: folder that contains data for testing the model in Simulink (see the readme.txt file in the folder for further details).

 ## Background